raghu826/MachineLearning/README.md

   - UnSupervised
     - Clustering Techniques : KMeans
 These algorithms are implemented on the data in the 'DataSets' folder.
-The main libraries used in these models are Scikit-learn, Pandas, numpy, matplotlib The model involves
+The main libraries used in these models are Scikit-learn, Pandas, numpy, matplotlib.

+The model involves
   - Data preprocessing(data cleaning, deals with missing value, Encoding categorical data)
   - Data Visualisation